gridai/grid-docs/docs/platform/10_known-issues.md

 * Downloading artifacts and/or viewing logs from a teammate's experiments is not supported from the CLI.
 Please use the UI as a workaround.

 ### [Datastore](https://docs.grid.ai/features/datastores)
-* When you are creating the Gridai datastore if the data directory has files that are symlinks, the symlinks that are softlinks will cause the datastore upload to fail.
-You will need to update to hardlinks to upload to the datastore.
+* When creating a Datastore, data directories that contain soft symlinks files will cause the Datastore upload to fail.
+To prevent this failure, update soft symlinks to hard links.

 ### [Runs](https://docs.grid.ai/features/runs)